fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 I decided have large overlay of search windows around the expected car position to improve the signal / error ratio.
 The more hit are stored in the heat map, the less false detections occure.
 For sure this costs computation power, but as I kept the search area  small, the performance is still good.

+To improve the computation performance of the process chain, I implemented a  method `searchWindowsOptimized()` in the module `featureDetection.py`.
+It creates only once the hog features for the image and extracts the features for a window by searching for the proper subset.
+The results have been different than to the calculation of th ehog features for each window as the hog calculation consists out of these steps:

+*  (optional) global image normalisation
+*  computing the gradient image in x and y
+*  computing gradient histograms
+*  normalising across blocks
+*  flattening into a feature vector

+The `normalising across blocks` leads to different results for the optimized version and the original one.

 ![alt text][image7]
 ---